Mc-Zen/zero/README.md

 - Applying an uncertainty to the last significant digits using parentheses, e.g., `2.3(4)`,
 - Denoting an absolute uncertainty, e.g., `2.3+-0.4` becomes $2.3\pm0.4$.

-Zero supports both and can convert between these two, so that you can pick the displayed style independantly from the input style.
+Zero supports both and can convert between these two, so that you can pick the displayed style independently from the input style.

 How do uncertainties interplay with exponents?
-The uncertainty needs to come first and the exponent applies to both the mantissa and the uncertainty, e.g., `num("1.23+-.04e2")` becomes
+The uncertainty needs to come first, and the exponent applies to both the mantissa and the uncertainty, e.g., `num("1.23+-.04e2")` becomes

 $$ (1.23\pm0.04)\times 10^2. $$

-Note that the coefficient is now put in parentheses to disambiguate the application of the power.
+Note that the mantissa is now put in parentheses to disambiguate the application of the power.

 In some cases, the uncertainty is asymmetric which can be expressed via `num("1.23+0.02-0.01")`